Solving integral equations on piecewise smooth boundaries using the RCIP method: a tutorial: Schur--Banachiewicz speedup of the recursion

 The program {\tt demo3.m} is based on {\tt demo2.m}, but has~(\ref{eq:cbana}) incorporated.
 Besides, the integral equation~(\ref{eq:inteq1a}) is replaced with

 which has the same solution $\rho(r)$ but is more stable for $\lambda$ close to one.
-For the discretization of~(\ref{eq:inteq1b}) to fit the form~(\ref{eq:inteq4}), the last term on the left hand side of~(\ref{eq:inteq1b}) is added to the matrix $\lambda{\bf K}_{\rm coa}^{\circ}$ of~(\ref{eq:inteq4}).
+For the discretization of~(\ref{eq:inteq1b}) to fit the form~(\ref{eq:inteq4}), the last term on the left-hand side of~(\ref{eq:inteq1b}) is added to the matrix $\lambda{\bf K}_{\rm coa}^\circ$ of~(\ref{eq:inteq4}).

 The execution of {\tt demo3.m} is faster than that of {\tt demo2.m}.
 Figure~\ref{fig:conv3} shows that a couple of extra digits are gained by using~(\ref{eq:inteq1b}) rather than~(\ref{eq:inteq1a}) and that full machine accuracy is achieved for $n_{\rm sub}>60$.